rollins-cms/mat310-spr20/sprint1/lab-regex.md

 `grep` searches the target file for any strings matching the pattern described by the regular expression and prints them to the screen.

+To run the `grep` utility, we'll type `grep` at the prompt.

 ### Wordlist

 There is a tradition of including a plain text dictionary of words as part of a Unix installation, for use with spellchecking and password programs.
-The list we used for the password cracking project in CMS230 was a medium sized example.

-To begin, type `sudo apt-get install wamerican-large`.
-This installs a large list of American words into the directory `/usr/share/dict`.
-Other less patriotic wordlists are also available.
-You can run `sudo apt-get install wordlist` to see a list of all the options.

-Remind yourself: what does the `sudo` command do?
+On Macs, this dictionary is preinstalled in `/usr/share/dict/words`.
+There are other dictionaries too including ones with proper names.
+You can install many more as well.

 ## Searching for a Substring
 The simplest `grep` case is to search target file for a specified substring:

 ```
-prompt$ grep "cat" /usr/share/dict/american-english-large
+prompt$ grep "cat" /usr/share/dict/words
 ```

 The first argument is the search string enclosed in quotes.
 It isn't strictly required to use quotes with every regex string, but some complex patterns require it, so I like to use it as a default.
 You could also enclose the string in single quotes.